Flags of (almost all) countries based out of which museum & heritage workers engaged with IMWD2017.

 During the coming months, we will be hosting a series of on-site & digital museum and heritage events.

-Our latest digital undertaking is #TBTMuseum which is TBT (Throwback Thursday) for Museums, Heritage sites & their Histories, and it takes place every Thursday, across various social media.
+Our latest digital undertaking is #TBTMuseum which is TBT (Throwback Thursday) for Museums, Heritage sites & their Histories, and it takes place last Thursday of every month, across various social media.

 Though introduced only at the beginning of July 2017, TBTMuseum already counts engagement of Burlington Magazine (UK), JFK Library (US), Stedelijkmuseum (NL) and a growing number of international heritage institutions as participants in the weekly event.